This Apple Crisp Yogurt and Cottage Cheese Bowl is the perfect macro-friendly breakfast or afternoon snack!

 The phrase apple crisp is a universal way to make your mouth water, I’m sure of it.
-And while I should make clear I don’t ACTUALLY think this passes for apple crisp (don’t want you thinking I’m that far down the macro hole– that I don’t know up from down, or ice cream from cottage cheese.)
-BUT— it’s an apple-crisp inspired bowl.
+And while I should make clear I don’t ACTUALLY think this passes for apple crisp (don’t want you thinking I’m that far down the macro hole that I don’t know up from down, or ice cream from cottage cheese), but it’s an apple-crisp inspired bowl.
 Starting with one of my all-time favorite breakfast combos: yogurt and cottage cheese.

 Like I said, it really is as easy as combining all your ingredients and enjoying it.
 Start with your yogurt and cottage cheese, and then top with diced apples, granola, and chopped chocolate.
 Give it a sprinkle of cinnamon, a pinch of flake salt, and an optional drizzle of sugar free syrup.
 That’s it!
 And it’s so good.